 The second parking option is the actual Grand Canyon loop car park.
 If you decide to park here, it’s best to head north towards Evans Lookout and continue the Grand Canyon walk from there in a clockwise manner.

 The third car park is right at the Evans Lookout point.
 This car park is usually the busiest because of the attraction.
-You can find these parking areas marked on the map further below.
+You can find these parking areas marked on the map at the bottom of this article.

 Grand Canyon Walking Track